wei-bbc-lab/pi-vae-pytorch/README.md

 ### Decoder

 The model's decoder learns to map a latent sample `z` to its predicted firing rate in the model's observation space.
-Inputs to the decoder are passed through the following submodules.
+Inputs to the decoder are passed through the following submodules:

-#### NFlowLayer
+- **NFlowLayer**
 This module is comprised of a MLP which maps `z` to the concatenation of `z` and `t(z)`.

-#### GINBlock
+- **GINBlock(s)**
 Outputs from the `NFlowLayer` are passed to a series of `GINBlock` modules.
-Each `GINBlock` is comprised of a specified number of `AffineCouplingLayer` modules.
+Each `GINBlock` is comprised of a `PermutationLayer` and a specified number of `AffineCouplingLayer` modules.
 Each `AffineCouplingLayer` is comprised of a MLP and performs an affine coupling transformation.

 ## Initialization